Pooja1sharma/Pooja1sharma/README.md

 - 💬 Ask me about ML,NLP,softbots or data processing.
 - 📫 How to reach me on pooja026mtcse2019@igdtuw.ac.in
 - 😄 Pronouns: Give me any.
-- ⚡ Fun fact: I can work without coffee
+- ⚡ Fun fact: I can work without coffee.
--->